sarah17moore/belly-button-biodiversity/README.md

 # Data Visualization in JavaScript with Plotly: Belly Button Biodiversity
-A classwork example in which a Javascript dashboard is created and displayed on an HTML webpage to show Plotly graphs.
+A classwork example in which a Plotly dashboard is created and displayed on an HTML webpage to show Plotly graphs.

 ---